votem/semaphore-service/README.md

 *   allow true counting semaphores (count specified at creation time)
 *   allow specification of timeout via query parameter when getting
 *   durable semaphore storage (redis?)

+## Credits

+This software was developed as an internal project at Votem Corp.

+Votem bolsters trust, access, and transparency in elections with a core suite of products spanning voter registration, mobile and electronic ballot marking for military and overseas voters and voters with accessibility considerations, and election management systems focused on security and verifiable voting.

+For more information, visit https://votem.com.